ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-2-java-intro.rst

    }

 Special words—also called **keywords**—such as ``public``, ``class``, and ``if`` must be in lowercase, but class names such as ``System`` and ``String`` are capitalized.
 Lines in a Java program that express a complete action such as assigning a value to a variable must end with a semicolon (``;``).
 Such a line is called a **statement**.
 You can think of the semicolon (``;``) in Java like a period (``.``) in English.
 The same way you use a period to end a sentence in English, you use a semicolon to end a statement in Java.
 You will not be penalized on the exam if you forget a needed semicolon but the Java compiler is not so lenient; your program won't compile without it.
 Note also that not *every* line ends with a semicolon; if the line starts a construct like an `if` statement, there is no semicolon before the opening ``{`` nor one after the closing ``}``.

+.. hparsons:: mp-print-order-1
+    :language: java
+    :randomize:
+    :blockanswer: 0 1 2 3 4 5 6 7 8 9 10

+    Put the blocks in order to create a Java statement that will print "Hi!".
+There are extra blocks that you don't need.
+    ~~~~
+    --blocks--
+    System
+    .
+    out
+    .
+    println
+    (
+    "
+    Hi!
+    "
+    )
+    ;
+    system

+.. hparsons:: mp-print-order-2
+    :language: java
+    :randomize:
+    :blockanswer: 0 1 2 3 4 5 6 7 8 9 10

+    Put the blocks in order to create a Java statement that will print "Bye!".
+There are extra blocks that you don't need.
+    ~~~~
+    --blocks--
+    System
+    .
+    out
+    .
+    println
+    (
+    "
+    Bye!
+    "
+    )
+    ;
+    Out

 Syntax Errors and Debugging
 -----------------------------